-- When deploying to a cluster, we recommend that the queues referred to in wlw-manifest.xml be configured as JMS Distributed Queues, with a member of the distributed queue configured on each managed server.
-For information on configuring these queues, see "To Manually Create Required Resources on the Production Server" in How do I: Deploy a WebLogic Workshop Application to a Production Server in the WebLogic Workshop Help. - You need to create database tables for each conversational state element referred to in wlw-manifest.xml.
-For information on configuring these tables, see "To Manually Create Required Resources on the Production Server" in How do I: Deploy a WebLogic Workshop Application to a Production Server in the WebLogic Workshop Help. - When using the process control to communicate between processes, a target process must be deployed on the same managed server as the client process.
+- The WebLogic Integration applications must be targeted to the entire cluster. - When deploying to a cluster, we recommend that the queues referred to in wlw-manifest.xml be configured as JMS Distributed Queues, with a member of the distributed queue configured on each managed server. - You need to create database tables for each conversational state element referred to in wlw-manifest.xml. - When using the process control to communicate between processes, a target process must be deployed on the same managed server as the client process.
 If the target process is not deployed on the same server as the client process, the dispatching table will not be updated and the client process will lack the necessary dispatching information to call the target process. - Like communication between processes using the process control, subscriber processes must be deployed on the same server as the publisher.

-For a full overview of application deployment, see Deploying WebLogic Server Applications.
-For detailed information describing the deployment portion of the software lifecycle for WebLogic Platform applications, see Deploying WebLogic Platform Applications.
+For a full overview of application deployment, see Deploying Application To WebLogic Server.